How to have a meaningful life without kids – Part 5/5 – Keep Your Focus on the Endgame.

 Or, Don’t get too sidetracked by the mini-quests.

 Do you ever play a video game, and get so wrapped up in a side quest that you lose sight of your main goal?
-You hunt around for gold (rupees, or what-have-you) to get this next thing, which will let you get to this thing, which will allow you to complete this mini-quest, which will allow you to get the other thing, which you can finally take back to the wizard to get the thing you need to continue on your main quest.
+You hunt around for a magical object that will open the gate to the new location, then gather information from the NPCs to track down the weapon, which you can then take back to the new location and finally defeat the latest boss, completing your side quest.

 Obviously in a game, as soon as you finally finish all that, you can get back to the main goal.
 But in real life, some people either completely forget about the main quest, or they never knew about it in the first place.
 So when they finally finish the mini-quest, they’re left with… nothing.
 Just some useless sword that doesn’t seem to be good for anything.

 The Problem with Mini-Quests

 This is the disillusionment that falls over people who were focused on real life’s mini-quests.
 The mothers who had children because they thought it would make them happy; the success-driven business men and women who believed that once there was enough money they could relax; and the single, childfree people who pursued pure, momentary gratification believing that self-indulgence was the goal in life.

 Dissatisfaction and disappointment don’t come from choosing a certain career or lifestyle.
 They come from putting one’s faith and hope for happiness in something outside of oneself.
 For example…